DoepDopiDope/WerewolvesCompany/README.md

 - I got my pop up to stop working at some point.
 It was only a visual bug as the roles actions were still working properly.
 I got it working again after rejoining the game.
 No idea why this happens.

+From glitch's stream
+- Some incompatibility with NightOfLTheLivingMimics only in the lobby, so that's not too much of a problem
+- Players detection is too hard on the player, should increase the hitbox of the players, or something else.
+Basically the cast rays are too narrow it seems.
+- Quota is bugged, it would lift the quota restriction after only ~100value, even though it required 650 value.
+- Close range players got lots of error for using their action.
+I think it's because by the time the server allows them to do the action, the targetted player was out of range.